dynuporg/mtflycards/readme.txt

 === MT Flycards ===
 Contributors: Marco Tomaselli
 Donate link: http://mtflycards.dynup.org
-Tags: Mt Flycards Standard Edition, Woocommerce Addon, jQuery-UI Requires at least: 3.5
+Tags: Mt flycards, flycards, woocommerce addons, theme for woocommerce, wordpress MT flycards, flycards Requires at least: 3.5
 Tested up to: 3.5
 Stable tag: 3.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin is an addon for Woocommerce 2.0.10 and above, applies modern graphics and compact design to a product catalog
+This plugin is an addon for Woocommerce 2.0.10 and above, applies modern graphics and compact design to a product catalog of Woocommerce plugin for Wordpress.

 ==Description==